Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: FaaS Workflow and Workload Suite

 \subsection{Functions and Workflows}

-While several FaaS function benchmarks exist~\cite{faasdom,fbench,copik2021sebs,crossfit}, few combine functions into meaningful workflows as practical applications~\cite{befaas}.
-Our recent XFBench~\cite{xfbench} assembles popular functions from literature~\cite{faasdom,fbench,copik2021sebs,crossfit,owl}, along with our own, for a comprehensive suite of \textit{$26$ FaaS functions} (Table~\ref{tbl:workflows:desc}).
+\modc{ Recent works such as XFBench~\cite{xfbench} and SeBS-Flow~\cite{sebsflow} propose benchmarking of FaaS workflows.
+We build upon XFBench to perform a detailed characterization of public-cloud workflow platforms, with emphasis on sustained execution behavior and architectural causes of performance differences.} XFBench~\cite{xfbench} assembles popular functions from literature~\cite{faasdom,fbench,copik2021sebs,crossfit}, along with our own, for a comprehensive suite of \textit{$26$ FaaS functions} (Table~\ref{tbl:workflows:desc}).
 These cover compute-intensive numerical operations, graph algorithms with irregular access patterns, text processing of Enterprise data, and DNN/ML models for image analytics and inferencing.

-We compose these functions into realistic workflow applications with diverse interaction patterns: \textit{Graph processing}, \textit{Mathematical computation}, \textit{Image analytics} and \textit{Text processing} (Fig.~\ref{fig:workflows:dag}).
-The workflows also differ in their complexity: number of tasks ($5$--$25$), length of critical path ($3$--$7$), number of fan-ins and fan-outs ($2$--$20$), nested task parallelism ($0$--$2$), and take between ($1$--$900$~s) to run, depending on the workload.
-These also align with the workflow sizes observed in Azure deployments~\cite{swcosw}.
-These workflow orchestration patterns affect the quantity of data flowing between functions, the number of concurrent tasks executed, the number of control logic/state transitions, etc., all of which affect the performance, scalability, overheads and costs of the FaaS workflow platforms.
+\modc{These functions are composed into two synthetic (\textit{Graph processing} and \textit{Math computation}) and two realistic (\textit{Image analytics} and \textit{Text processing})} workflows with diverse interaction patterns (Fig.~\ref{fig:workflows:dag}).
+The workflows also differ in their complexity: number of tasks ($5$--$25$), length of critical path ($3$--$7$), fan-ins and fan-outs ($2$--$20$), nested task parallelism ($0$--$2$), and take between $1$--$900$s to run, depending on the workload.
+These align with the workflow sizes in Azure deployments~\cite{swcosw}. \modc{These workflow patterns affect the data flowing between functions, concurrent tasks executed, control logic/state transitions, etc., all of which affect the performance, scalability, overheads, and costs of the FaaS workflow platforms.}

+\addc{We complement these with two more application-oriented workflows (Fig.~\ref{fig:new-wfs}).
+The \textit{Trip Booking Workflow} from SeBS-Flow~\cite{sebsflow} is a Saga-style transactional workflow that models the booking and cancellation of hotel, flight, and rental services with compensation logic.
+It uses native NoSQL stores to store the trip details: DynamoDB for AWS and CosmosDB for Azure.
+Our proposed \textit{UTM Flight Path Monitoring Workflow} is inspired by the FAA's Unmanned Aircraft System Traffic Management (UTM)~\cite{UTM} application.
+It models real-time drone flight management by registering drone flight plans, checking their flight-path conformance, and analyzing real-time in-flight spatio-temporal telemetry for deviations before issuing notifications.
+It uses a VM-hosted \textit{PostgreSQL} database with tables that store geo-restrictions, planned trajectories, and flight paths.
+These real-world workflows help confirm the performance characteristics observed in the synthetic ones and include novel functionality, such as database calls. }